alirumane/ali-backup/_posts/2016-06-10-installing-lighttpd-on-raspberry-pi.md

 title: Installing LIGHTTPD web server on Raspberry Pi
 tags: [Raspberry Pi, lighttpd, server]
 category: Raspberry Pi Tutorials
-excerpt: You want to run a webserver on Raspberry Pi
+description: You want to run a webserver on Raspberry Pi
 ---
 >You want to run a webserver on Raspberry Pi